sujituk/ai-on-gke/tutorials-and-examples/nvidia-nim/blueprints/digitalhuman/https.md

     ```

-2. **Environment setup**: You'll set up a couple of environment variables to make the following steps easier and more flexible.
-These variables store important information like cluster names, machine types, and API keys.
-You need to update the variable values to match your needs and context.
+2. **Environment setup**: You'll set up one environment variable "${NIMS}" to make the following steps easier and more flexible.
+If you want to include more NIMs, remember to change the port (8000) if required.

     ```bash

-    export NIMS="dighum-embedqa-e5v5 dighum-llama3-8b dighum-rerankqa-mistral4bv3 dighum-audio2face-3d dighum-fastpitch-tts dighum-maxine-audio2face-2d dighum-parakeet-asr-1-1b"
+    export NIMS="dighum-embedqa-e5v5 dighum-llama3-8b dighum-rerankqa-mistral4bv3"
-    export DOMAIN=<DOMAIN>

     ```